 Ham hocks come from the bottom part of a pig's leg, where the calf connects to the ankle.
 This particular cut is popular in the American South, as ham hocks impart loads of smoky, salty flavor to dishes.
 They're packed with protein, iron, and other nutrients, however, ham hocks are also high in salt.

 Cooking ham hocks couldn't be easier.
 To make perfect homemade ham hocks, saute the hocks in a skillet over medium heat, making sure to get them crispy and brown.
 Pour in some vegetable broth (plus any desired seasonings), then cover the skillet and pop it in the oven for 2 to 3 hours.
 After a few hours of baking, the meat on the ham hocks will fall off the bone and be infused with amazing flavor.

 Ham hocks don't have loads of meat on them, so they are usually used to flavor other dishes like soups, stews, stocks, and so on.
 That said, ham hocks are delicious when paired with a variety of sides.
-Collard greens, beans, lentils, vegetables, and potatoes are all popular ways to eat ham hocks.
+Collard greens, beans, a lentil soup, vegetables, and crispy roasted potatoes are all popular ways to eat ham hocks.

 Raw ham hocks need to be refrigerated and cooked within a week.
 Once cooked, ham hocks will also last up to a week in the fridge.
 Frozen cooked ham hocks will taste best when used within 2 to 3 months.

 Heat olive oil in an oven-safe skillet.
 Saute the ham hocks until they become brown and crispy.

 Pour in the vegetable broth, then turn off the heat and cover with a lid.